cossacklabs/product-docs/acra/security-controls/key-management/operations/rotation.md

 ## How to rotate Acra keys

 `acra-keymaker` tool can be used to generate new keys.
-After that you will need to distribute the new public keys.
+After that, you will need to distribute the new public keys.
 Data storage keys may require additional attention.

 Make sure you have set up the correct master key before using `acra-keymaker`.